Claire Williams, Deputy Team Principal, D2BD Ambassador

 What challenges have you faced in the industry?

 Well, I’ve never wanted people to think I’ve got where I am in my job because of my name.
-I’ve always worked twice as hard as anyone else to show that I’m where I am on merit and not because of my bloodline.
-But Formula One is very much like that – it is such a competitive industry that people only progress due to talent and hard work.
+I’ve always worked twice as hard as anyone else.
+This has been to show that I’m where I am on merit and not because of my bloodline.
+But Formula One is very much like that.
+It is such a competitive industry that people only progress due to talent and hard work.
 No matter what your last name, if you aren’t performing then you won’t get very far.
 It’s definitely a meritocracy in that respect.

 What advice would you give for girls focusing on male-dominated careers?